yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 A special thank you to L.T.S.

 --- back
-# Changes since RFC 4180
+# Major format changes since {{!RFC4180}}
-- Removing dead references and updating references to newer versions
+- Changing default encoding to UTF-8
-- Incorporating existing errata
+- Allowing both LF and CRLF for line breaks
-- Changing text to reflect the previous publication
+- Allowing whitespace between the double quotes and comma/line breaks
-- Changing default encoding to UTF-8, and allowing both LF and CRLF for line breaks
+- Mandating a line break at the end of the last line in the file
-- Allowing whitespace with double quotes
+- Making records and headers optional, thus allowing for an empty file

 # Note to Readers